louisguitton/guitton.co-hugo/content/posts/football-strava.md

 I play football at work for fun and also as part of a company league.
-[I've written before about one game]({{< ref "medienliga-game.md" >}}), and here is how I built a visualisation of our March 9th game (just before confinement): `Onefootball 3 - 1 Exozet`.
+[I've written before about one game]({{< ref "medienliga-game.md" >}}), and here is how I built a visualisation of our March 9th game (just before confinement): `OneFootball 3 - 1 Exozet`.

 I track my games using my activity tracker and Strava.
 Strava unfortunately doesn't have first-class support for football at the moment.